astronomer/docs/astro/cloud-ide/pass-data-to-cells.md

 description: Learn how to run Python code by creating and configuring Python cells in the Astro Cloud IDE.
 ---

 You can use the output of an Astro Cloud IDE cell as the input for another cell in your pipeline.
-When you pass data from one cell to another, you create a data dependency between those tasks.
+When you pass data from one cell to another, you create a _data dependency_ which defines the order in which the cells must be executed.
 A cell that is downstream of a data dependency will not run until the upstream cell finishes and produces data.
-The Astro Cloud IDE automatically renders these dependencies in your project code and in the **Pipeline** view of your project.
+The Astro Cloud IDE automatically renders these dependencies in your project code and orders them in the **Pipeline** view of your project.

 Use this document to understand how to pass data to different types of Astro Cloud IDE cells.

-## Pass data to Python cells

-You can use the output of other cells in your project in a [Python cell](run-python.md) by passing the data to the cell.

-### Pass data from a Python cell to another Python cell
+## Pass data to a Python cell

-Use the value of a Python cell's `return` statement in another Python cell by calling the name of the Python cell containing the `return` statement.
+To use the output of a Python or SQL cell in a [Python cell](run-python.md), reference the upstream cell's name in the body of the downstream Python cell.
 Doing this automatically creates a dependency between the cells.

 For example, consider two Python cells.
 One cell is named `hello_world` and includes the following code: